kyverno/website/content/en/docs/Writing policies/external-data-sources.md

 ### Handling ConfigMap Array Values

-In addition to simple string values, Kyverno has the ability to consume array values from a ConfigMap.
+In addition to simple string values, Kyverno has the ability to consume array values from a ConfigMap stored as either JSON- or YAML-formatted values.
+Depending on how you choose to store an array, the policy which consumes the values in a variable context will need to be written accordingly.

-{{% alert title="Note" color="info" %}}
-Storing array values in a YAML block scalar was removed as of Kyverno 1.7.0.
-Please use JSON-encoded array of strings instead.
-{{% /alert %}}

 For example, let's say you wanted to define a list of allowed roles in a ConfigMap.
 A Kyverno policy can refer to this list to deny a request where the role, defined as an annotation, does not match one of the values in the list.

-Consider a ConfigMap with the following content written as a YAML multi-line value.
+Consider a ConfigMap with the following content written as a JSON array.
+You may also store array values in a YAML block scalar (in which case the [`parse_yaml()` filter](/docs/writing-policies/jmespath/#parse_yaml) will be necessary in a policy definition).

 ```yaml
 apiVersion: v1